Instadapp/dsa-developers/README.md

 ## Interact with DSA

-Once the DSA is build, use this function to interact with your DSA.
+Once the DSA is build, use the following function to make calls to your DSA.
 This is where you'll interact with other smart contracts like DeFi protocols.

 Create a new instance.
 ```js